NIVANorge/chemspiderapi/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-chemspider
+chemspideR
 ==========

 > R functionalities for ChemSpider's new API services

 ChemSpider has introduced a new API syntax in late 2018.
 This package provides R wrappers around the new API services.
-E.g., `records-recordId-details-get` becomes `chemspider::get_details()`.
-The `chemspider` package is platform independent, but requires a valid ChemSpider API key.
-While the `chemspider` package does *not* provide any tools to securely store and access the API key, a look into the excellent `keyring` package is recommended.
+E.g., `records-recordId-details-get` becomes `chemspideR::get_details()`.
+The `chemspideR` package is platform independent, but requires a valid ChemSpider API key.
+While the `chemspideR` package does *not* provide any tools to securely store and access the API key, a look into the excellent [`keyring`](https://github.com/r-lib/keyring) package is recommended.

-`chemspider` is fully `tidyverse` compatible, i.e., it can be used in pipes and in functional programming approaches through `purrr::map()`
+The aim of this package is to

+1.  translate the new ChemSpider API services into R-friendly functions
+2.  include thorough quality checking *before* the query is send, to avoid using up the query quota because of, e.g., spelling errors
+3.  create the R functionality in a way that is suitable for both `base` and `tidyverse` programming
+4.  include (non-ChemSpider) convenience functions to complement the functionality

 Coverage
 --------

-As of 2018-10-09, the following functionalities are implemented (56% coverage):
+As of 2018-10-10, the following functionalities are implemented (56% coverage):

 **FILTERING**